 Performance Criteria Syllabus

 You can: You will:

-1. Understand the rules affecting the Annual Allowance under the current tax regime and the checks that must be implemented to ensure it is not exceeded (A) The rules relating to benefit accrual and the Annual Allowance: Understand the terms Pension Input Period (PIP) and Pension Input Amount (PIA) and the rules over start dates The current limits on benefit accrual and tax relief When the test against Annual Allowance is necessary When the Annual Allowance tax charges apply How to calculate a basic benefit accrual for a DB scheme Money Purchase Annual Allowance (MPAA)
+1. Understand the rules affecting the Annual Allowance under the current tax regime and the checks that must be implemented to ensure it is not exceeded 1.
+Understand the rules affective the surrent tax regime and the checks that regime and the checks that must be implemented to ensure it is not exceeded (A) The rules relating to benefit accrual and the Annual Allowance: Understand the terms Pension Input Period (PIP) and Pension Input Amount (PIA) and the rules over start dates The current limits on benefit accrual and tax relief When the test against Annual Allowance is necessary When the Annual Allowance tax charges apply How to calculate a basic benefit accrual for a DB scheme Money Purchase Annual Allowance (MPAA)